Italy – VAT split payments extended

 When an EU Member State believes, there is substantial evidence of VAT fraud, it may apply to derogate from Articles 206 and 226 of the EU VAT Directive in respect to VAT payments and invoicing necessities made to public authorities.

 There is evidence from Italy of extensive fraud on payments by suppliers to the Italian state.
-Due to this proof, Italy was approved permission to temporally implement a split payment rule until the end of 2017.
+As a result, Italy was granted permission in 2015 to temporarily implement a split payment rule, initially until the end of 2017.
 Suppliers now require to pay the VAT element of invoices to the state directly to a specific tax bank account with the tax authorities.

 Italy has reported higher than anticipated increase in VAT receipts since the implementation of this measure.
 Nevertheless, Italy has specified that is has not yet executed all useful methods to remove the measure without the risk of delays in collections.